Shamanic healing therapy is now available in London from one of the few western practitioners trained in Siberia.

 You can reach her at :- firstname.lastname@example.org

-And now, another former apprentice, Marius Stonkus, is working in the Midlands.
+And another former apprentice, Marius Stonkus, is at:- email@example.com

 Ken Hyder formerly practiced under the name Mackenzie Blyth